Did you know that Julia Child used only copper cookware?

 Design (Aesthetics/Usability): 3.5

-Anolon is a brand owned by the cookware giant Meyer Corporation, who also owns brands such as Circulon, Farberware, SilverStone, Ruffoni, the new Hestan Nanobond line, and more.
+Anolon is a brand owned by the cookware giant Meyer Corporation, which also owns brands such as Circulon, Farberware, SilverStone, Ruffoni, the new Hestan Nanobond line, and more.
 Along with these in-house brands, Meyer also makes cookware for other sellers (Rachel Ray and Paula Deen, for example).
 Most of their cookware is made in China.
 Anolon Nouvelle Copper cookware is made in Thailand.

 Meyer's cookware lines vary considerably in quality and price, and it's not true that just because they make a top notch brands like Ruffoni that all of their cookware is top notch.
 However, Anolon Nouvelle Copper is an economy-priced brand that nevertheless offers an outstanding amount of quality and performance; particularly the nonstick skillets.
 If you're looking for a great performing nonstick skillet, Anolon Copper Nouvelle is an excellent option.
 In fact, it's one of your best nonstick options no matter how big (or small) your budget is.